This page last updated: 4 September 2006

 "crushed bay, as by landslides" [Pukui]; "to crush" [Davey]

-1858-1866; 1893-1900
+Post office: 1858-1866; 1893-1900

 The village at Hanapepe was unremarkable in early accounts of 1867, 1875 and 1880, but mention is made of the lands cultivated along the river.
 An 1888 traveler mentions rice and taro planted along the river and a small population.
 Between 1888 and 1892, the Hawaiian Sugar Co. office was located here and the post office was operated from the plantation office.
-Once the plantation office moved to Makaweli, only four families of Hawaiians and three of Chinese firms were reported living at Hanapepe but the population of the Valley was put at about 600.
+Once the plantation office moved to Makaweli, only four families of Hawaiians and three of Chinese were reported living at Hanapepe town but the population of the valley was put at about 600.
 In 1895 it was reported about 1000 Japanese farmers lived in the area.

 281.013